 Section 4.
 NOTICE OF SPECIAL MEETING.
 It shall be the duty of the President to cause the Secretary to give notice of the time, place and purpose of special meeting, either by publication in a legal newspaper or newspapers published or circulated in the counties where the Cooperative operates at least two (2) weeks previous to the date of such meeting or by mailing notice thereof to each and every member not less than fifteen (15) days previous to the date of such meeting.
 Such notice shall be issued within ten (10) days from and after the date of the presentation of the written petition mentioned in Section 3 of this Article II, and such special meeting shall be held within thirty (30) days from and after the date of the presentation of such petition.
 The failure of any member to receive notice of an annual or special meeting of the members shall not invalidate any action which may be taken by the members at any such annual or special meeting.

 Section 5.
 QUORUM.
-Not less than fifty (50) members, present in person, shall constitute a quorum for the transaction of business at all annual and special meetings of the members.
+A quorum necessary to the transaction of business at any meeting of the members shall be at least fifty (50) members.
+In determining a quorum on a question submitted to a vote by mail, members present in person or represented by Mail Ballots shall be counted.
 If an insufficient number of members is present to constitute a quorum, a majority of the members present may recess the meeting from time to time without further notice.

 Section 6.
 ESTABLISHMENT OF A QUORUM.
-The attendance of a sufficient number of members to constitute a quorum at any meeting of the members shall be established by a registration of the members present at such meeting, which registration shall be verified by the president and secretary and shall be reported in the minutes of such meeting.
+The attendance of a sufficient number of members to constitute a quorum at any meeting of the members shall be established by a registration of the members present or represented by mail vote at such meeting, which registration and mail vote shall be verified by the president and secretary and shall be reported in the minutes of such meeting.

 Section 7.
 VOTING.
 Each member shall be entitled to one (1) vote and no more upon each matter submitted to a vote at a meeting of the members.
 At all meetings of the members at which a quorum is present all questions shall be decided by a vote of the majority of the members voting thereon at such meeting in person or by mail, except as otherwise provided by law, the articles of incorporation of the Cooperative or these bylaws.
 No member shall be entitled to vote by proxy; except that the spouse of the member may vote on behalf of the member unless the member has indicated otherwise in writing to the Cooperative.